aixoss/aix-puppet/README.md

   executing Puppet agent.
 With AixAutomation Puppet module, only a Puppet Agent runs on the host where the NIM server runs.<br>
- This AixAutomation Puppet module enables automation of software maintenance operations on a list of AIX LPARs, by running this module on a NIM server managing these LPARs.<br>
+ This AixAutomation Puppet module enables automation of software maintenance operations on a list of AIX LPARs and VIOS, by running this module on a NIM server managing these LPARs and VIOS.<br>
- By software maintenance operations we mean: updates of AIX levels, updates of eFix.<br>
+ By software maintenance operations we mean: updates of AIX or VIOS levels, updates of eFix.<br>
  Operations desired by the user are written into a manifest file, using Puppet configuration language called DSL (Domain Specific Language).
 Specific